armin-reichert/pacman/README.md

   - 'r' toggles the display of actor routes and target tiles
   - 's' toggles the display of actor states and timers
   - 't' toggles display of timing information (target vs. actual framerate)
-  - 'x' toggles if ghost collisions may kill Pac-Man
+  - 'x' toggles if ghost collisions kill Pac-Man or not
   - 'z' switches to the next available theme
   - '+' switches to the next level

 ## These were the times

-The only computer game I played regularly was a Pac-Man clone named ["Snack Attack"](https://www.youtube.com/watch?v=ivAZkuBbpsM), running at the time (1984) on my Apple II+ clone, on a monochrome monitor with a single crappy little speaker, but its hypnotizing sound is still in my head.
+The only computer game I played regularly was a Pac-Man clone named ["Snack Attack"](https://www.youtube.com/watch?v=ivAZkuBbpsM), running at the time (1984) on my Apple II+ clone, with a crappy tiny integrated speaker, attached to a low-res monochrome monitor, but this hypnotizing smacking sound is still in my head today!

-When I saw some of the Pac-Man clone implementations on YouTube some years ago, I asked myself: how would I do that, as a software developer with a certain experience but one who never has implemented a real game before?
+When I discovered Pac-Man clone implementations on YouTube some years ago, I asked myself: how would I do that, as a software developer with a certain experience, but one who never has implemented a game before?

-I shortly looked into existing code, for example [here](https://github.com/leonardo-ono/Java2DPacmanGame) or [here](https://github.com/yichen0831/Pacman_libGdx) or [here](https://github.com/urossss/Pac-Man) which I didn't find bad at all.
-I also found many articles and blog posts talking about how the Pac-Man actors can be modelled by finite-state machines and how their individual behaviour ("AI") make this game so entertaining.
-But what I could not find was an implementation where these aspects were still cleary visible inside the code!
+I shortly looked into existing code, for example [here](https://github.com/leonardo-ono/Java2DPacmanGame) or [here](https://github.com/urossss/Pac-Man) which I didn't find too bad.
+I also found articles and blog posts talking about how the Pac-Man actors can be modelled by finite-state machines and how their individual behaviour ("AI") make this game so entertaining.
+But what I could not find anywhere was an implementation where these aspects were still cleary visible inside the code.

 And so my challenge was born:

-Can I implement a Pac-Man clone in a way, that the finite-state machines remain explicitly visible inside the code?
+*Can I implement a Pac-Man clone in such a way that the finite-state machines are explicitly visible inside the code?*

 ## Issues to solve